-I won’t make (frozen) pierogies myself either because that is another dish my mom makes with fried onions on top.
+I won’t make pierogies myself either because that is another dish my mom makes with fried onions on top.
 I guess it’s because of the nostalgia tied to them since I grew up eating them during childhood.

 My mom also has a habit of putting lots of black pepper on top of things.
 Normally I’m good without it, but no matter how hard I try, I can’t eat haluski without black pepper.

-- 8 ounces uncooked egg noodles
+- 8 ounces uncooked wide egg noodles

 - 1 small onion, chopped

-- Black pepper, to taste
+- Salt and black pepper, to taste